Why would you consider growing blueberries in containers?

 If you live in a location where the soil is far from ideal for blueberries, you’ll probably find growing blueberries in containers to be both easier and more successful than growing them in the ground.

-Though certain varieties of blueberries can attain the size of small trees, their root systems are quite different from most trees.
+Though certain varieties of blueberries can attain the size of small trees, their root systems are much smaller than most trees.

-There are several different types of blueberries, and at maturity, the largest of these might be over 10 feet tall, and the smallest only a foot and a half.
+There are several different types of blueberries.
+At maturity, the largest of these might soar to well over 10 feet tall (20 feet, even!).
+The smallest, though, might just barely reach to a foot and a half.

 Obviously, a cute little container that would be just fine for the little guy isn’t going to work for the big guy.